davidcorton/archSeries/README.md

 * data.table
 * reshape2

-###The functions
+###Analysis functions
-The core functions so far are `aorist` and `date.simulate`, which each estimate a chronological distribution from a data table of entities with date ranges, but using two very different approaches. `dummy.simulate` is used to simulate idealised chronological distributions against which empirical results can be compared.
+The core functions so far are `aorist` and `date.simulate`, which each estimate a chronological distribution from a data table of entities with date ranges, but using two very different approaches. `dummy.simulate` is used to simulate idealised chronological distributions against which empirical results can be compared. `freq.simulate` is a wrapper function that calls both `date.simulate` and `dummy.simulate` on the same data. `comp.simulate` uses a factor variable to compare the results of any of the above simulation functions between subsets of a dataset.

 ###1. aorist
 Calculates the aoristic sum (*sensu* Crema 2012) from given date ranges for a set of entities, for example representing discrete archaeological contexts or samples.
 Optionally, these can be weighted, e.g. representing the number of items within a context or the volume of a soil sample.
 The function uses the data.table package for speed, but is nonetheless quite computationally intensive as we weren't able to vectorise all of the calculations.